MinaProtocol/mina/rfcs/0019-storing-client-data.md

 For adding arbitrary transactions, the client could simply add it to the `transactions` database with `is_manually_added=true`.
 We can add arbitrary `receipt_chain_hashes` along with its parents to the `receipt_chain` database.
 The user can arbitrary transitions along with their transactions into the `transitions_to_transactions` table, `external_transitions` and `transactions` database.
 When we add a transition whose block length is greater than root length, the `transition` will be added added through the `transition_frontier_controller`.
 Namely, the `transition` will be added to the `network_transition_writer` pipe in `Coda_networking.ml`.

+<a href="bootstrap"></a>

 ### Running Bootstrap

 If a client finds out that they have to bootstrap, then they would not have a `transition_frontier`.
 Therefore, we would have to store all the objects in the `transition_frontier` into the databases.
 Additionally, we would not know the `consensus_state` of the saved `transitions`, so the `consensus_state` would be set to `UNKNOWN`.

 ## Consistency Issues

-This design does not address consistency issues that can arise.
-For example, a client can be offline during sometime and then come online and bootsrap.
-As a result, we would not be able to fully determine the consensus status of the external_transitions that were in the transition_frontier.
+As a mentioned in the [Running Bootstrap section](#bootstrap), we would not be able to fully determine the consensus status of the external_transitions that were in the transition_frontier.
 Worse, we would not be able to determine which external_transtions became snarked.

 We can have a third-party archived node tell a client the consensus_state of the external_transitions.
 Another option that we have is that we can create a P2P RPC call where peers can give a client a merkle list proof of a state_hash and all the state_hashes of the blocks on top of the state_hash.
-The merkle list will be bounded by length K. If the merkle list proof is size K, then the external_transition should be fully confirmed.
+The merkle list will be bounded by length K, the amount of block confirmations to garuntee finality with a very high probablity.
+If the merkle list proof is size K, then the external_transition should be fully confirmed.
 Otherwise, the external_transition failed.

 We can also have a third-party archive node tell a client the snarked status of an `external_transition`.
 We can also create a heuristic that gives us a probability that an `external_transition` has been snarked.
 We can introduce a new nonce that indicates how many ledger proofs have been emitted from genesis to a certain external_transition.
 If the root external_transition emitted `N` ledger proofs, then all the external_transitions that have emitted less than `N` ledgers should have been snarked.